GeistBERT: Breathing Life into German NLP: Conclusion

 \section{Conclusion}

-In this work, we introduced GeistBERT, a German RoBERTa-based language model trained on a diverse and partially deduplicated corpus, incorporating WWM to enhance pre-training.
+In this work, we introduced GeistBERT, a German RoBERTa-based language model trained on a diverse as well as partially deduplicated and filtered corpus, incorporating WWM to enhance pre-training.
 GeistBERT achieves SOTA performance among base models and even outperforms several larger models across multiple tasks.
 These results underscore the importance of corpus diversity and WWM in improving downstream performance.
-GeistBERT is released under the MIT license on Huggingface and fairseq.
+GeistBERT is released under the MIT license on Huggingface, with fairseq checkpoints provided.